karoyqiu/rc/README.md

 ### clang & ccache

 Using ccache with clang is not as easy as with gcc.
 But I've found some script outside the Great Firewall: [here](http://petereisentraut.blogspot.com/2011/05/ccache-and-clang.html) and [here](http://petereisentraut.blogspot.com/2011/09/ccache-and-clang-part-2.html).
-I'm sorry to forget the original URL.
-I will add it back as soon as I find it again.
 Just copy the two scripts to /usr/lib/ccache in Fedora.

     sudo cp scripts/clang* /usr/lib/ccache/